Vibe Prompting

 If you ask the AI to create a new app, it should:

-- Set up a
+- Set up a `README.md` with instructions.

-with needed tools. - Use clean, modern design if it's a website.
+- Use clean, modern design if it's a website.

 Example: